google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 # Bootstrap Aggregation (Bagging) {.big}

 <!--
-A specific form of bootstrapping that you'll hear about in machine learning circles is "bootstrap aggregation".
+A specific form of bootstrapping that you'll hear about in machine learning is "bootstrap aggregation".
 This term is often shortened to "bagging".

 Bagging is a form of bootstrapping that creates multiple full-sized copies of your training dataset with slightly different data.

-Let's give an example.
-Say you have a dataset with 1000 items in it and you want a random forest with 5 trees in it.
+For example, say you have a dataset with 1000 items in it and you want a random forest with 5 trees in it.
 If you bag the data, 5 datasets of size 1000 will be created by randomly sampling your original dataset with replacement.
 Since we replace items in the original dataset there will likely be duplicates in each generated dataset.
 This allows each tree to have a slightly different view of the data.

 Note that after the datasets are made, trees can be built and used in parallel.